fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 ```

 The re-rendering command has been wrapped inside of the _refresh_ function to cut down on the amount of copy-pasted code.

+Note that it is not a good practice in React 18 to call _ReactDOM.createRoot()_ inside the _refresh_ function to avoid _ReactDOM.createRoot()_ being called multiple times.

 Now the component <i>renders three times</i>, first with the value 1, then 2, and finally 3.
 However, values 1 and 2 are displayed on the screen for such a short amount of time that they can't be noticed.